 Methane Inspection for Soil Gas Mitigation

-The purpose of a Methane Inspection is to test a property for subsurface methane and hydrogen sulfide gas, in order to determine the proper methane mitigation design parameters for future development.
+The purpose of a methane inspection is to test a property for subsurface methane and hydrogen sulfide gas and determine the proper methane mitigation design parameters for future development.
 This process is a soil inspection of the hazardous gases underlying future structures.
-In fact, awareness on the hazards of methane soil gas rise from an explosion in Los Angeles during 1985.
+In fact, awareness of the hazards of methane soil gas rises from an explosion in Los Angeles in 1985.
 Since then, various building departments and public works agencies recommend a methane soil gas survey and/or a mitigation plan within specific methane hazard zones.
-Updated February 27, 2019.
+Updated August 31, 2023.

 Methane is a colorless and odorless gas that can migrate underground.
-Migration occurs through soil and structure foundations.
-As a result, the gas can accumulate inside buildings.
-Accumulations of these gasses are associated with oil and gas fields, natural gas extraction wells, coal mines and landfills.
+Accumulations of these gasses are associated with oil and gas fields, natural gas extraction wells, coal mines, and landfills.
+In fact, migration of the gas occurs through soil and structure foundations.
+As a result, the gas can also concentrate inside buildings, above ignitable levels.
+Consequently, vapor intrusion scenarios in methane zones put buildings at risk of violent explosions.

 SoCal Oversight Jurisdictions